Vitorrrocha/ticketManagement/README.md

 <h1 align="center"><b>Ticket Management Api 🎫</b></h1>

 ### For successfully completing this task create a rudimentary event ticket managementsolution.
-The overall goal is to be able to create events and manage the number of peopleaccessing each event.
+The overall goal is to be able to create events and manage the number of people accessing each event.

 ## 🚀 Technologies